tsaklidis/bamboohr/README.md

  This project provides a Python client for interacting with the [BambooHR](https://www.bamboohr.com/) API.

- It allows you to view time-off requests, read employees data, time-off requests and more. <br>
+ It allows you calculate the sprint capacity, view time-off requests, read employees data, time-off requests and more (check features section). <br>
  The data can be fetched without the use of an API key that is associated with a user who has special permissions.